rattle/term-extract/README.markdown

 ## ACKNOWLEDGEMENTS

-The algortithm and extraction code is based on the original python code at:
+The algorithm and extraction code is based on the original python code at:

 http://pypi.python.org/pypi/topia.termextract/